rfnshare/Automation-Exercise/README.md

   </p>
 Introduction

-This is an selenium based framework that interacts with automationexercise Web App and can be used to automate given below
+This is a selenium based framework that interacts with automationexercise Web App and can be used to automate given below

 1. Navigate & Verify home page
 2. Add Product to cart & verify